varunsingh87/varunsingh87.github.io/README.md

 # Varun's Dev Portfolio

-I made my developer portfolio in HTML, CSS, JavaScript, the HandlebarsJS templating engine, and Bootstrap.
+I made my developer portfolio in HTML, CSS, and JavaScript with the native Custom Elements API